newbpydev/valentines-14-2022/README.md

-# Frontend Mentor - Profile card component solution
+# Valentine's Challenge - Gift Selector Challenge Solution

 This is a solution to the [Valentine's Challenge](https://scrimba.com/learn/codeweeks/-gift-selector-challenge-cof354519882e285411fb8562).